 You can either use footage of yourself doing the move or you watch the optimal execution by someone who is really good at it.
 Try to find more details that make the move special.

 - Optimize with your script.

 After watching the videos, you can now add the details that you notice or correct your written imagination.
-This is the first mistake correction you do and it can prevent you from making the mistakes while physically executing.
+This is the first correction you make and it can prevent you from making mistakes while physically executing.

 - Present your script.

 Try to learn the most important points of your script by heart and present it.
 It doesn’t matter who you present it to.
 Whether it is to a class, to your friend or to yourself, it doesn’t matter.
 The only thing that matters is that you speak it out loud.
 Talking about a technique in detail is also a kind of mental training.